 Hyundai is improving quantitative environmental indicators for each business site in Korea and overseas.
-Our business sites also have been taking activities are included in business sites' performance indicators, along with quantitative indicators, and reflected in their environmental performance evaluations.
+Our business sites also have been taking activities and initiatives.
+These qualitative activities are included in business sites' performance indicators, along with quantitative indicators, and reflected in their environmental performance evaluations.
 Based on this performance system, we are strengthening the eco-friendly activities of each business site and leveling up the company's environmental management based on the horizontal development of excellent environmental activities.